khanalg44/cricket_data/ipl_consistency/README.md

 python3  print_scorecard.py <filename>
 ```

 and make sure the file exists in the given path.
+File can be downloaded from (https://cricsheet.org/downloads/)

-### Code Dependencies:
+## Code Dependencies
 This code uses, `numpy`, `pandas`, and `yaml`.
 Which can be installed in your system using standard methods like `pip`.

+## Declaration
+Feel free to download and use/modify this code as your requirements.
+And let me know if you have some suggestions for me.